vlandeiro/yamlett/README.md

 `yamlett` provides a simple but flexible way to track your ML experiments.

-It has a simple interface with only two primitives: `Experiment` and `Run`.
+It has a simple interface with only two primitives: `Run` and `Experiment`.

+-   A `Run` is used to store information about one iteration of your `Experiment`.
+You can use it to record any ([BSON](http://bsonspec.org)-serializable) information you want such as model parameters, metrics, or pickled artifacts.
 -   An `Experiment` is a collection of `Run` objects.
 It has a `name` and it is a wrapper around a `pymongo.collection.Collection` object ([reference](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#pymongo.collection.Collection)), meaning that you can query it using `find` or `aggregate`.
-Think of it as a way to collect all the modeling iterations of a specific project.
+Think of it as a way to collect all the modeling iterations for a specific project.
--   A `Run` is used to store information about one iteration of your `Experiment`.
-You can use it to record any ([BSON](http://bsonspec.org)-serializable) information you want such as model parameters, metrics, or pickled artifacts.

-The main difference with other tracking tools (e.g. MLflow) is that you can save complex information using dictionaries or lists and filter on them later using MongoDB queries.
-This is helpful to save run information using whatever structure you prefer.
+The main difference with other tracking tools (e.g. MLflow) is that `yamlett` lets you save complex structured information using dictionaries or lists and filter on them later using MongoDB queries.

 Finally, we find `yamlett` particularly useful if your experiments are configuration-driven.
-Once your configuration is loaded as a python object, you can easily save it along with other information using `run.store("config", config")`.
+Once your configuration is loaded as a python object, you can easily save it along with other information using `run.store("config", config)`.

 <a id="example"></a>

 ## Example

-As an example, let&rsquo;s compare a simple model run that we first track using an approach similar to MLflow and then using the approach we advertise in this package.
+As an example, let&rsquo;s compare the same simple model run but tracking it with two different approaches: MLflow-like vs yamlett.

 <a id="set-up-experiment"></a>